Release-Candidate/Genuff/README.md

-# TypeScript-PWA-Template
+# Genuff

-Type progressive web app (PWA) template
+Generative stuff as a progressive web app (PWA).